 at 10:00 a.m.

-Antioch College is pleased to announce the ninth commencement of the College on Saturday, June 24, 2022 at 10:00 a.m.
+Antioch College is pleased to announce the ninth commencement of the College on Saturday, June 24, 2023, at 10:00 a.m.
 Seating will begin at 8:30 a.m.
 The ceremony will take place on Antioch’s campus, on the steps of the historic Antioch Hall between North Hall and South Hall (on the Horseshoe).
-Additional seating will be available in nearby McGregor Hall, which will feature a live-stream of the ceremony.
+Additional seating will be available in nearby McGregor Hall, featuring a live-stream of the ceremony.